3 and 4 year old Early Years Funding

 Once the grace period has expired, you will still be eligible for the 15-hour funded childcare offer.
 If you have been taking up the 30 hours at two providers, you can decide which provider you want to continue taking up your 15 hour places from.

-Q: Is there any difference in how the first 15 hours and the second 15 hours under the 30-hour offer will be delivered?
+Q: Is there any difference in how the first 15 hours and the second 15 hours will be delivered under the 30-hour offer?

 A: No, there is no difference.
 Childcare providers will provide early years care and education that follows the Early Years Foundation Stage (EYFS) Framework across the whole 30 hours.